 Joints are also compartments with their surgical boundaries being the articular cartilage and the joint capsule.

-Throughout the body, there are many soft tissue compartments, e.g. quardriceps, hamstrings, biceps and triceps.
+Throughout the body, there are many soft tissue compartments, e.g. quadriceps, hamstrings, biceps, and triceps.

-The adequacy of the surgical margin is determined by whether or not there is a barrier between the plane or resection and the tumour.
+The adequacy of the surgical margin is determined by whether or not there is a barrier between the plane or resection and the tumor.

-Thus local extent determines the approach for surgical procedure and feasibility for desired surgical margins.
+Thus local extent determines the approach for the surgical procedure and feasibility for desired surgical margins.

 The last major determinant in the surgical staging system is whether or not the patient has metastases to s distant site or the regional lymph nodes[ stage III = metastatic disease].

-The presence of metastatic disease denotes a poor progonosis.
+The presence of metastatic disease denotes a poor prognosis.